 Another fun comic adventure with Jay, Cole, Zane, Kai, and Sensei.
 They find themselves in a world of stone — even the people are made of stone.
 If you have a Ninjago or LEGO fan, they’ll love this series of graphic novels.

-Babymouse #1 Queen of the World!
-SERIES by Jennifer Holm and Matthew Holm (ages 6 – 9)
+Babymouse #1 Queen of the World! by Jennifer Holm and Matthew Holm

 These crack-you-up stories will resonate with young readers as they follow Babymouse through her days at school and at home, frustrations with friends, and more.

-Hilo can’t remember what happened to him before D.J. finds him crashed into the earth.
-Hilo remembers an evil monster robot, and that he is a robot meant to protect his world from the bad robots — but those robots have followed Hilo to Earth.
-This ends of a cliff-note but is worth it — it’s a great page-turning adventure!
+Hilo can’t remember what happened to him before D.J. finds him crashed landed on Earth.
+Hilo does remember an evil monster robot that has followed him to Earth.
+This graphic novel ends on a cliff-hanger but is worth it — it’s a great page-turning adventure!